The 5 Tricky Challenges Your Inventory Management System Won't Avoid

 Other than that, working on shopping cart integration is a painful and lengthy process that requires serious time and money investments accompanied with finding specialists to get into each particular cart database since all of them are built differently.
 Plus, when the system is at last integrated with a shopping platform, it requires further technical support and maintenance as the new versions of the carts are released.

 Obviously, creating a state-of-the-art inventory management system is not easy as much knowledge and efforts are needed to overcome all the challenges mentioned above.
-Luckily, API2Cart is the solution that can help to handle at least one of them -- the integration issue.
-This online tool offers a unified API to connect to 30+ most widely used shopping carts like Shopify, Bigcommerce, Magento, PrestaShop, OpenCart and many others.
+Luckily, API2Cart is the solution that can help to handle at least one of them - the integration issue.
+This online tool offers a unified API to connect to 40+ most widely used shopping platforms like Shopify, BigCommerce, Magento, PrestaShop, OpenCart and many others.